Proof of the Wilf-Zeilberger Conjecture for Mixed Hypergeometric Terms: Introduction

 The special case of two variables has also been shown by Hou~\cite{Hou2001, Hou2004} and by Abramov and Petkov\v{s}ek~\cite{AbramovPetkovsek2001}.
 In this paper, we consider the general mixed case, but only the conjugate interpretation.
 For the sake of simplicity, we regard hypergeometric terms as literal functions only of the discrete variables and interpret their values as elements of a differential field.
-Exponentiation of elements of the differential field is defined only in a formal sense and doesn't obey the usual laws of exponents (see Remark~\ref{remark:exponentiation}).
+We define exponentiation of these field elements only in a formal sense, similar to what is done in symbolic integration, see Remark~\ref{remark:exponentiation}.

-If this conjecture were verified, then one could algorithmically detect the holonomicity of hypergeometric terms by checking properness with the algorithms in~\cite{AbramovPetkovsek2002a, Chen2011}.
+If Conjecture~\ref{CONJ:wz} above were verified, then one could algorithmically detect the holonomicity of hypergeometric terms by checking properness with the algorithms in~\cite{AbramovPetkovsek2002a, Chen2011}.
 This is important because it gives a simple test for the termination of Zeilberger's algorithm.
 In the bivariate case, several termination criteria are developed in~\cite{Abramov2003, Chen2005, Chen2015}.